restcord/restcord/docs/examples.md

 ]);
 ```

 Install the PHP Redis extension.
 Enable it before you create `RedisRateLimitProvider`.
-All processes that share a token must also share the same Redis prefix.
+All processes that share a token must use the same Redis prefix.
+Anonymous clients behind one egress IP must also share that prefix.

+Redis failures are fail closed.
+A reservation failure blocks the request before Discord receives it.
+A failed response update preserves the Discord response.
+RestCord blocks later requests through the known reset window and until a Redis reservation succeeds.

 Read the [0.9 migration map](migration-0.9.md) when converting calls from an older release.
 Discord's [API reference](https://docs.discord.com/developers/reference) and [rate-limit documentation](https://docs.discord.com/developers/topics/rate-limits) define current endpoint behavior.